Snaacky/thewiki/docs/guides/quality.md

 ### Encoding

-Quality is subjective, and there is a difference between flaws which need to be fixed and the preferences of the end user.
+Quality is subjective to an extent, and there is a difference between flaws which need to be fixed and the preferences of the end user.
 Generally, the best release is an encode which fixes the flaws of a raw BDMV while simultaneously not altering the original material.
+There are objective flaws in videos called artifacts.
+The term “artifact” is used to broadly describe defects or foreign, unwanted elements in a video.
+There can be any number of causes ranging from lossy compression, improper conversions, to post-processing adjustments like sharpening and resampling.
+You can read about artifacts in detail [here](https://guide.encode.moe/encoding/video-artifacts.html).
+On the other hand, end user preferences like unnecessary sharpening or boosting contrast are destructive and go against the idea of a good encode.

 The official BDMV is an encode of the original source master.
 As a result, it often suffers from issues like banding, blocking, noise, aliasing, etc. These can originate from a variety of reasons.
 For example, a lot of anime is natively 720p and is upscaled to 1080p for the Blu-ray. *Even if issues aren't present in the BDMV, they can appear in the encode due to compression.*

 These issues can be fixed through filtering, a step which comes before encoding.
 The video is filtered with tools like [Vapoursynth](https://www.vapoursynth.com) before passing it on to the encoder.
+Since encoding is a lossy process, filtering is necessary to improve the video quality along with transparent encoder settings.
+This means that pretty much all unfiltered encodes are worse than the source.

 See the links below for more information: